Cenorhabditis/tp_illumination_qb/README.md

  ![transcriptomic_screen](home/mydatalocal/tp_illumination_qb/document/transcriptomic_screen.png)

-Identification of the transcripts of the different samples was assessed thanks Illumina reads mapping to *M.belari* reference transcriptome.
+Identification of the transcripts of the different samples was assessed thanks to Illumina reads mapped to *M.belari* reference transcriptome.

-After identification, searching a high expressed genes during the genome elimination phase (4 cells and 8 cells developmental stage) but not before (1 cell / 2 cells developmental stage) or after (~60 cells and ~100 cells developmental stage).
+After identification, searching of differencially expressed genes during the genome elimination phase (4 cells and 8 cells developmental stage) but not before (1 cell / 2 cells developmental stage) or after (~60 cells and ~100 cells developmental stage) was done.

 ## **Timeline of the Analysis**